martahil/GithubBlogChallenge03/README.md

 ![My Project Screenshot](/src/assets/website-screenshot.png)

+## Behind the Scenes

+During the development of this project, I broke my right arm—being right-handed—which made coding significantly more challenging.
+To overcome this, I explored various AI tools and accessibility technologies for people with disabilities (PCD) to continue working efficiently and complete the project.

 ## Features

 - Displaying GitHub profile information: the profile section showcases user details retrieved from GitHub's API, including avatar, name, username, professional occupation, company, and follower count.